A little smitten with black coffee and a lot obsessed with my white lab. In this black and white world, I'm a lover of

 When we weren't at the lake in GA, we were at the beach in FL.
 I spent every waking moment in the water as a kid.

 I also went to work with her a lot, and walked the beach or sat in the hotel.
-I don't remember as much about those days, other than the sand being so insanely hot on my feet!! :)
+I don't remember as much about those days, other than the glorious sunshine & the sand being so insanely hot on my feet!! :)

 Our home was constantly FULL of them.
 Always.
 My mother took them in - nonstop.
 (She had a huge heart)

-I don't think there was a time in my childhood when we had less than 4 cats and 4 dogs, but we frequently had more- and it was awesome!
+I don't think there was a time in my childhood when we had less than 8 cats and dogs running around; I thought it was awesome!
 One time she even stole a monkey from a zoo (it's a long story).
-(No, this mountain lion wasn't stolen; he was my mom's friend's pet.)
+This cougar here has a pretty cool story too.